danimal1802/danimal1802/README.md

 - 👋 Hi, I’m @danimal1802
 - 👀 I’m interested in IT Architecture, Security, IoT, Cloud Computing, Sports and event Photography
-- 🌱 I’m currently working on AWS & Google cloud certifications
+- 🌱 I’m currently working on AWS, Azure, & Google cloud certifications
 - 💞️ I’m looking to collaborate on imaging and vision systems for small compute platforms
 - 📫 How to reach me - danimal1802@gmail.com